mysociety/alaveteli/doc/INSTALL.md

     You should also check that your locale is set up correctly.
 See [https://github.com/mysociety/alaveteli/issues/128#issuecomment-1814845](this issue followup)
     for further discussion.

-*   **I'm getting lots of `SourceIndex.new(hash) is deprecated` errors when running the tests**

-    The latest versions of rubygems contain a large number of noisy deprecation warnings that you can't turn off individually.
-Rails 2.x isn't under active development so isn't going to get fixed (in the sense of using a non-deprecated API).
-So the only vaguely sensible way to avoid this noisy output is to downgrade rubygems.

-    For example, you might do this by uninstalling your system-packaged rubygems, and then installing the latest rubygems from source, and finally executing `sudo gem update --system 1.6.2`.

 *   **I'm seeing `rake: command not found` when running the post install script